 National Merit Scholars

 The National Merit Scholarship Program's mission is to recognize and honor the academically talented students of the United States.
 Each year, the program recognizes approximately 16,000 Semifinalists nationally, with approximately 200 Semifinalists recognized in the Cincinnati area.
-In 2014 and 2015, six of those 200 Semifinalists were Ursuline students.
+In 2019 and 2020, eight of those 200 Semifinalists were Ursuline students.

 Advanced Placement (AP) Exam Performance